september-a/Cyber_GRC_Assistant/README.md

 # Cyber GRC Assistant

-**Cyber GRC Assistant** is a Streamlit-based application designed to assist with Governance, Risk, and Compliance (GRC) tasks in cybersecurity.
+**Cyber GRC Assistant** is a Streamlit-based ChatGPT wrapper designed to assist with Governance, Risk, and Compliance (GRC) tasks in cybersecurity.
 The application will map cyber security findings to a select number of cybersecurity controls in the NIST 800-53.
 A compliancy statement is also provided.

 **Use Cases**
 - Quickly mapping findings to appropriate controls, perhaps while being discussed in meetings or in documentation.